Blackbird.AI CEO: ‘COVID-19 is the Olympics of disinformation’

 This doesn’t mean just retweeting fake news.
 Behavioral manipulation can also be used to move fake masks or drugs.
 And in some extreme circumstances, it has resulted in direct threats to life.
 Khaled noted that Dr. Anthony Fauci, the infectious disease specialist who is featured at presidential briefings, required extra security following death threats that were fueled by online conspiracy theorists.
 In addition, a train engineer attempted to attack the Navy ship entering a Los Angeles harbor by derailing a train because he believed another set of online conspiracies about the ship being part of a government takeover.

-While Blackbird.AI is trying to rein in the chaos, Khaled is not optimistic that the campaigns are going to be contained anytime soon.
+While Blackbird.AI is trying to help rein in the chaos, Khaled is not optimistic that the campaigns are going to be contained anytime soon.

 “I’m 100% confident this is going to get much worse on the disinformation cycle,” he said.
 “Not only are we not seeing any indication that it’s slowing down, we’re seeing significant indication that it’s significantly ramping up.
 These disinformation actors, they’re going to take every possible advantage right now.
 People have to be aware.
 They have to understand that the things that they are going to see might have bad intent behind [them], they have to go to the CDC, they have to go to the WHO, they cannot take the stuff that they see at face value.”